afqueiruga/afqueiruga.github.io/_posts/2018-11-01-dynamic-unittest.md

 ---
 layout: post
-title: "Generating TestCases in Python behind a library"
+title: "Generating TestCases in Python Inside of a Library"
-date: 2018-08-21
+date: 2018-11-01
 categories: python
 ---